 From the Founder

-Etiquette and good manners are often associated with a ball room dancing, castles, white gloves, and cotillions.
+Etiquette and good manners are often associated with a ball room dancing, castles and odd rituals.
 Some might even say it’s old – fashioned.
 Etiquette is a timeless practice, as its purpose is to show respect and make everyone feel valued, comfortable, and at ease.
 Good manners enabled me to be extremely successful in Corporate America and is the inspiration behind my Etiquette consulting business, Manor of Manners.
 I can’t help but think of this quote by Etiquette expert, Jeanne Nelson, “degree will get your foot in the door, good manners will open it.”In the US we refer good manners as good business and consider soft skills as a management tool.
 In fact, according a recent Stanford University study, 85 % of our success is based on our social skills.
 Honing one’s soft skills is a crucial element of achieving professional success.
 I would love to share 5 essential business etiquette tips with you today.
 These tips will help you present yourself and your business with ease, class and confidence.

 is one of the most important skills you will have as a business professional.
 Your non-verbal communication skills need to convey a positive professional, warm approach, because the client or business partner might not remember your name, but surely they will remember how you make them feel.
 Also, your verbal skills need to meet the necessary criteria for a business professional.
 Use polite words, do not use slang and bad language.
 While slang and the occasional curse word can give the illusion that you are relaxed, it often makes others uncomfortable.